Curriculum standards

 The trainee may:

-- demonstrate awareness of health promotion and prevention of disease activities, and encourage patients to seek these
+- demonstrate awareness of health promotion and disease prevention interventions in the local setting

-- understand the role of physician leadership and advocacy in appraising population health and systems of care to improve population health outcomes
+- demonstrate an emerging understanding of the role of physician leadership and advocacy for improving population health outcomes

-- understand the role and place of different organisations within the health care system
+- demonstrate an emerging understanding of the role and place of different agencies within the health system